 Don’t feel obligated to run all your goals out of the same account, especially if they’re on different timelines.
 Many accounts have a specialized purpose which makes them ideal for certain goals:

-• A Cash account offers a straightforward way to invest, allowing you to fully pay securities at the time of the purchase using the cash available in your account.
-Unlike a margin account, cash accounts don’t have the option to borrow money from the account, ensuring you invest within your means.
+- A Cash account offers a straightforward way to invest, allowing you to fully pay securities at the time of the purchase using the cash available in your account.
 With no limits on deposits or withdrawals, you enjoy the flexibility to manage your funds as you see fit.
-However, it’s also important to note that earnings in a cash account will be subject to tax.
+However, it’s also important to note that earnings in a cash account may be subject to tax.

 In addition to the advantages of various account types, some find it beneficial to have unique accounts for specific goals.
 This can make it easier to keep track of where your contributions are going.
 It’s also possible to open joint accounts with a spouse, friends, or family members to pool resources towards shared goals.